okayzed/okp/README.md

 # okp

-okp is a python script that processes .cpy files and generates C++ code.
+okp (pronounced like okapi) is a python script that processes .cpy files and generates C++ code.

 if the following code makes you happy, okp might be for you: